 2015 Records - This proved to be a record year for a species that is never seen in large numbers at Woolston.
 The first appeared on 10th June, which is about average.
 What was not expected however was the exceptional numbers present at the end of June and beginning of July.
 No less than 34 were found across the Reserve and butterflies were present in all areas.
 Fourteen were on No.1 bed, five on No.2, ten on No.3, four on No.4 and one on Butchersfield Tip.
 The previous highest total in recent years was 16 in 2011.
 In contrast, this species had a poor year in the rest of the county and the reasons why this species fared so well at Woolston are unclear.
 Reasonable counts continued until mid-July when ten were found.
 The final reports were of three on 29th July and two on 8th August.

-Small numbers are present during April and May.
-The males are unmistakable but the females can be confused with other “whites”.
-Again the undersides of the wings which are mottled green are the best means of identification.
+One of the earliest butterflies to emerge in the spring.
+Small numbers are present during April and May across the Reserve.
+The males are unmistakable with their orange wing tips but the females lack this splash of colour having dark grey-black wing tips and can be confused with other “whites”.
+The undersides of the wings which are mottled green are a good means of identification.

 2015 Records - It was not until 11th April that the first was reported on No.4 bed.
 This was followed by three on No.3 bed on 14th and 16th April.
 The highest count of the year was on 22nd April when a total of 12 was present.
 This proved to be the only double-figure count and only small numbers were reported subsequently.
 Unusually, butterflies remained into June with a male and a female found on the 3rd and the latest ever for Woolston on the 5th.
 Although down on last year’s figures numbers were about average for this species.